 The interest in Citizen Science and Open Innovation is increasing worldwide.
-Numerous – both national and international – organisations and information centers have been established now which not only provide information about Citizen Science and projects but which also link people interested in this topic.
+Numerous – both national and international – organisations and information centers have been established by now which not only provide information about Citizen Science and projects but which also connect people interested in this topic.

 The following list is not exhaustive and it is constantly expanded.
 If you have any suggestions, we will be pleased to include them.
-Please send them to firstname.lastname@example.org.
+Please send an e-mail to email@example.com.

 The Citizen Science Network Switzerland was established in 2015 and organises network meetings for the community on a regular basis.

-The Citizen Science Association was founded in the USA.
-It promotes the development of Citizen Science and links people interested in this topic.
+The Citizen Science Association was founded in the US.
+It promotes the development of Citizen Science and connects people interested in this topic.

 The European Citizen Science Association has been established at the Natural History Museum Berlin and supports Citizen Science in Europe.

-The Australian Citizen Science Association is the central contact point for Australia.
+The Australian Citizen Science Association is the main contact point for Australia.

-The Citizen Science platform “Bürgerschaffenwissen” provides information about activities to support Citizen Science in Germany.
-The associated component programme “GEWISS” is responsible for skills development and development of a CS strategy 2020 for Germany.
+The Citizen Science platform Bürgerschaffenwissen provides information on activities to support Citizen Science in Germany.
+The associated "GEWISS” programm developed the "Green Paper - Citizen Science Strategy 2020 for Germany".

 The ExCiteS Research Group is an interdisciplinary research group which reflects and develops the theories, methods and practices in the field of Citizen Science in order to enable local communities to develop their own projects.

 The Public Laboratory for Open Technology and Science is a non-profit organisation which develops and spreads cost-efficient tools and open source tools for exploring the environment.